Aayushstha03/pdf-chat/README.md

-completely locally run chat with you pdf app uses ollama for embedding model and llm model provider
+Locally run RAG chatbot implementation, uses ollama models for embedding and conversational text generation, langchain for orchestration, and chromaDB for vectorized data store.

 chromeDB index: docs_name:page_no:chunk_no